-Given good weather and a strong group, the second day of the course will be an attempt at a summit climb.
-We often attempt A2, a 10,000 foot peak near the boundary of Jasper and Banff parks.
+Given good weather and a strong group, the final day of the course will be an attempt at a summit climb.
+We may attempt A2, a 10,000 foot peak near the boundary of Jasper and Banff parks or we may try Mt.
+Athabasca.
 Depending on the level of the course, prevailing conditions and participant skill levels, your route may vary.
-In poor weather or bad conditions we have often completed Boundary Peak instead.
-Our website has photo essays about these peaks that you can view online if you like.
-It is highly recommended in preparation for this course.
+In poor weather or bad conditions we may attempt Boundary Peak instead.

-As mentioned above, climbing snow and ice peaks requires early starts to capitalize on good conditions in the cooler part of the day.
+Climbing snow and ice peaks requires early starts to capitalize on good conditions in the cooler part of the day.
 The summit day will usually require a meeting time at the appropriate parking lot of around 04:00 AM.
 Your guide / instructor will give you the exact meeting time and place the day before the climb as it will depend upon day to day conditions.
 If the weather, conditions or group readiness are deemed by the guides to be inappropriate or unsafe then alternate activities will be planned (usually skills practice).

-Climbing big peaks has inherent dangers and the guides must be free to make appropriate decisions without any outside pressure.
+Climbing big peaks have inherent dangers and the guides must be free to make appropriate decisions without any outside pressure.
 They also have the right to turn back for any group management, safety or time related concern at any time on a climb.
 Their decision to climb or not is final.
 The summit is NOT a guarantee.